 This afternoon we visit the Qasba of Taourirt located in the town of Ouarzazate.
 Built late in the 19th century, the qasba became important in the 1930s when the local Glawi dynasty’s powers were at their peak.
 The qasba was never actually resided in by the Glawi chiefs but rather by their second tier of command, including their sons and cousins and their massive entourages of extended family members, servants, builders, and craftsmen.
 The qasba has close to 300 rooms grouped in more than 20 riads (apartments).
 (Overnight Ouarzazate) BLD

 Day 12: Saturday 31 March, Ouarzazate – Ait Ben Haddu – Marrakesh

 Tiz n’Tishka Pass

-This morning we visit Ait Ben Haddu.
+This morning we drive to Ait Ben Haddu, one of the fortified villages under control of the Glawi family in the late 19th and early 20th centuries.
 Located in the foothills of the High Atlas, Ait Ben Haddu is the most famous qsar in the Ounila Valley, and a striking example of southern Moroccan architecture.
 This fortified village in its dramatic landscape is regularly used as settings for films.

 This afternoon we cross the High Atlas by way of the Tiz n’Tishka Pass to Marrakesh, leaving behind the landscapes of the pre-Sahara with its pisé qasbas and qsars, the verdant palm groves of the Ziz valleys, and the rocky drama of the gorges.
 (Overnight Marrakesh) BLD